pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 something that pulls from the application log, and pushes notifications for events that have not already been sent.

-(Please note, using the ``BigArray`` class with the Cassandra record manager requires quite a lot of thought to eliminate all sources of unreliability for followers.
-Since it isn't possible to have transactions across partitions, writing to the aggregate sequence and the application sequence will happen in different queries, which means events may be found in the application sequence that are not yet in the aggregate sequence, and followers will need to decide whether or not the event will appear in the aggregate sequence.
-Under these circumstances, it seems inevitable that the application sequence must be corrected downstream by followers, adding downstream complexity.)
+Since we can imagine there is quite a lot of noise in the sequence, it may be useful to process the application sequence within the context by constructing another sequence that does not have duplicates or gaps, and then propagating that sequence.

 The local notification log class ``BigArrayNotificationLog`` (see below) can adapt big arrays, presenting the assigned items as notifications in a standard way.
+Gaps in the array will result in notification items of ``None``.
+But where there are gaps, there can be race conditions, where the gaps are filled.
+Only a contiguous sequence, which has no gaps, can exclude gaps being filled later.

 Notification logs